davidgiven/cpm65/README.md

 -------

 Everything here so far is © 2022 David Given, and is licensed under the two-clause BSD open source license.
-Please see [COPYING](COPYING) for the full text.
+Please see [LICENSE](LICENSE) for the full text.
 The tl;dr is: you can do what you like with it provided you don't claim you wrote it.